mccright/rand-notes/Blooms-Taxonomy-n-Planning.md

   * Present and defend opinions
   * Judge according to criteria

+### Affective domain (*emotion*-oriented)

 Bloom's '[affective domain](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy#The_affective_domain_(emotion-based))' is also relevant in the hiring process as well.
-I'll deal with that in future updates to this page.
+I'll deal more with that in future updates to this page.

+#### Receiving
+Passively listen/observe and remember enough to demonstrate recognition.

+#### Responding
+Actively participate in learning processes (includes interaction).

+#### Valuing
+Associate value to an object, phenomenon, or unit of information (to the knowledge acquired above).
+Demonstrate sensitivity towards individual and cultural differences.

+#### Organizing
+Assemble/associate different values, information, and ideas -- prioritize, resolve, compare, relate, synthesize and elaborate on what was learned above.

+#### Characterizing
+Internalize values - *demonstrate* a value system that aligns with their behavior.

 ####REFERENCES:
 * [https://en.wikipedia.org/wiki/Bloom%27s_taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy)